Iran parliament to investigate blogger's death

 Beheshti’s family initially gave interviews to media outlets on the circumstances of his arrest, but the International Campaign for Human Rights in Iran said on Thursday it had not been able to contact them in recent days and believed the family had been ordered by authorities to keep silent.

-The Committee to Protect Journalists said Iran must explain Beheshti’s sudden death, and that the government must “halt its intense harassment of the victim’s family”.
+The Committee to Protect Journalists (CPJ) said on Friday Iran must immediately explain Beheshti’s sudden death, and that the government must “halt its intense harassment of the victim’s family.”

 The day before his arrest, Beheshti said he had been threatened.